-What if we have more than one grant?
+What if we have more than one award?

-If your agency has more than one COPS Office grant or a grant from another federal agency, funds received under one project may not be used to support another project without specific written authorization from the COPS Office, or in the case of a grant from another agency, from both awarding agencies.
+If your agency has more than one COPS Office award or an award from another federal agency, funds received under one project may not be used to support another project without specific written authorization from the COPS Office, or in the case of an award from another agency, from both awarding agencies.
 Your accounting systems and financial records must reflect expenditures for each project separately.